Parliamentary.ai

 • Approving clinicians as "approved clinicians" under the 1983 Act.

-The bill declares that any actions taken before its passing in relation to these approval functions are deemed legally valid and have the force of law.
+The bill declares that any actions taken before its enactment in relation to these approval functions are considered legally valid.

-The bill applies to England, Wales, Scotland, and Northern Ireland and comes into effect on the day it is passed.
+The bill applies to England, Wales, Scotland, and Northern Ireland and comes into effect upon its passing.

 Government Spending